 All applications approved by the ICOC for funding are reviewed by CIRM to determine if they meet all applicable CIRM funding requirements, including the submission of required public policy assurances.
 CIRM reviews the application budget to ensure that all proposed costs are allowable, as specified in this Grants Administration Policy and the pertinent RFA, for the proposed project or activity.
 CIRM may require that the applicant submit an amended budget that removes costs determined to be unallowable.
-Even if an amended budget is not required by CIRM or submitted by the applicant, the costs will be regarded as unallowable under the award.
+Even if an amended budget is not required by CIRM or submitted by the applicant, the unallowable costs are not to be expended under the award.
 CIRM reserves the right to renegotiate individual budget items as appropriate.

 The ICOC may approve an application that is contingent upon the acceptance (by the PI and authorized organizational official) of a reduced project period or narrowed scope of work from that proposed in the application.
-In such cases, the award will be made only after submission to the GMO of an official addendum to the application that specifies the revised scope of work or award duration, signed by both the PI and the authorized organizational official.
+In such cases, the award will be made only after submission to the GMO of an official addendum to the application that specifies the revised scope of work or award duration with a revised budget, signed by both the PI and the authorized organizational official.